RebelPotato/featherlog/README.md

 # Featherlog.py

-Datalog for SQLite in python.
-It is:
+Datalog for SQLite in python, by compiling datalog to SQL.

-- Simple, just a thin layer over sqlite3.
-- Practical, represents a large subset of SQL
-- Pretty, almost valid datalog

 Here's an example: